levelont/movingwindow/drafter.md

 - [X] define doublylinked list
 	- struct with head and tail 'node with data' nodes
 	- [X] add node operation
-	- [ ] update totals operation
+	- [X] update totals operation
-	- [ ] discard nodes operation
+	- [X] discard nodes operation
 		- better to define it with an open interval
 		- requires HEAD and NEWHEAD as parameters
 		- nodes, starting from HEAD will be removed one by one until NEWHEAD is reached
-		- NEWHEAD will be the new HEAD of the doubly linked list after the operation */
+		- NEWHEAD will be the new HEAD of the doubly linked list after the operations
+- [ ] extract discard node subset logic from update totals
+    - [ ] replace discard logic @ UpdateTotals with new function
+- [ ] get total accumulated requests
+- [ ] write state to file
+- [ ] read state from file
+- [ ] identify serialization points
+- [ ] http server layer
+    - [ ] retrieve timestamp from request
+- [ ] concurrency concerns
+    - [ ] locked write access to cache?
+    - [ ] locked write access to doublyLinkedList?
+- [ ] response writer
+*/